formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ### Child Document

-A Child Document Entity includes attributes that capture details specific to the subsidiary document.
+A Child Document entity represents a relationship between a parent document and a subsidiary or derived document.
+This pattern is used when one document is associated with another document as part of a larger document set, generated output, extraction result, or related processing flow.

 #### Entity Key Schema